 }

-A 45 is the average score for a site built by a template shop in 2019 and never touched since.
+A score in the mid-40s is typical of a site built from a template years ago and never touched.
 It usually looks like this:

-Fix those four things and most sites jump from 45 to 75 in a single afternoon.
+Fix those four and most sites jump from a failing grade to a solid one in an afternoon.

 Run your own site